CS180-spring/cs180-21-gohighlander/README.md

 * Set full schedule
 * Save schedule and access through all devices
 * Login with multiple devices
-* Check avaliable parking spaces
+* Check for avaliable parking spaces
 * Added web application to home screen for easy accesses